-The BGS recognises 11 different Quaternary domains.
-These domains are represented by consistent geomorphological features (landforms), with typical assemblages or groupings of superficial deposits, and are partly defined by the genetic processes that formed both the deposits and landforms.
+BGS recognises 11 different Quaternary domains forming glaciated and non-glaciated provinces of Great Britain.
+These domains are represented by consistent geomorphological features (landforms), with typical assemblages of superficial deposits.
+They are partly defined by the genetic processes that formed both the deposits and landforms.

-A description of each domain is found in the following links, including a map showing the extent of the domain, the nature of the typical landforms, the proportion of the areal coverage of peat for each domain, the genetic processes that controlled the formation of peat and a table summarising the classification, and relative abundance, of the mire types.
+A description of each domain and relevant Quaternary province is found in the following links, including a map showing the extent of the domain.
+For some domains, schematic cross sections are provided to give an overview of the nature of the typical landforms.
+Further links to statistics about the origin and distribution of the deposits are also given.
+Additionally, each domain provides information about the areal coverage of peat that is present, its origin and relative abundance of the mire types.

 For further information please contact Marieta Garcia-Bajo